$62,000 Median Loss Per Case in Payroll Fraud

 - Set up ACH filters

-- Set up user rights to restrict ability to edit payroll transactions
+- Set up user rights to restrict the ability to edit payroll transactions

 - Review payroll change reports; gross wages, W-2s